Congratulations to the Winners!

 How do I apply?

-Fill out the Google Form.
+Fill out the Google Form (the contest is now closed).
 For the initial application, you need only to supply your contact information, answer three short questions, and provide a 1-2 page overview of your proposed research study.
 Finalists will be selected to give formal pitches to Sage’s Digital Health Catalyst judging panel.

 What is the application deadline?